Skip to content

 Automatic renewal in CI (API key)

 In CI you usually do not download a license at all.
 Instead you store your portal API key as a CI secret (CODECHARTER_API_KEY).
 On startup the CLI mints a short-lived license (24h by default) from that key and caches it in the per-user config directory (path 5/6/7 above), renewing it automatically as it nears expiry.
+The lifetime is always capped at your subscription's end date, so close to the end of a subscription the minted license can be valid for less than 24h.
 There is no daemon and nothing to schedule: a fresh runner fetches one license, a long-lived runner refreshes only when the cached one drops below one hour of remaining validity.

 This keeps the API key as the only long-lived secret.
 A leaked cached license expires within 24h on its own, and revoking the key in the portal disables every license derived from it within the same window — no key rotation required.